evansmwendwa/oauth2-proxy/README.md

 ### Deploy the App

-Clone the App to your server (If you have to do modifications to the code the fork it from the repo)
+Clone the App to your server (If you have to do modifications to the code then fork it from the repo) If you endup adding nice goodies then please share by opening a pull request.

 ```
 git clone https://github.com/evansmwendwa/oauth2-proxy.git